Company Logo - Home Link

 In contrast, other options explained in this post, like Rush or Lottery tickets can cost as low as $27!
 But there is no guarantee you will get tickets.

-But, if you are flexible and open to several different shows, especially those with 50% off tickets, TKTS is totally worth the while.
+If you are flexible and open to several different shows, especially those with 50% off tickets, TKTS is totally worth the time to wait in line.

-Lastly, if you want to see more than one show during your visit, the TKTS 7-Day Fast Pass explained above will save you a lot of time when you go to get tickets for that second show.
+Lastly, if you want to see more than one show during your visit, the TKTS 7-Day Fast Pass explained above will save you a lot of time when you go to get tickets for that second (or third!) show, and will save you quite a bit of money.

-In addition to trying at the TKTS booth, here are other ways you can try for discount Broadway tickets.
+In addition to trying at the TKTS booth, here are other ways you can try for cheaper Broadway tickets.

 Each of these methods has different time frames and instructions, so read each section closely to see which is best for you and your schedule.

-For an overview of all the ways to get discounted theater tickets, see our post How to Get Cheap Broadway Tickets.
+For an overview of all the ways to get reduced-price theater tickets, see our post How to Get Cheap Broadway Tickets.

-First, you can sometimes find great deals (as much as 50% off) on Groupon, Living Social, and Goldstar.
+First, you can sometimes find great deals (as much as 50% off) on Groupon and Living Social.

-Two popular discount sites that offer reduced-price tickets.
+Two popular promo sites that offer reduced-price tickets.
 Broadwaybox or Theatermania.

 You should also look at StubHub and TicketsNow.